mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 ### GDPs and the sharing of personal experiences, identity and preferences  (cultural) -

-- Games offer many opportunities for maker to bring personal elements - however this can be complex and can lead to tensions [already explored in design]
-- Perhaps a transcript at start of process.
-Ma and Fi,  Ma and Fi ?
-Interview data?
-- Perhaps interview data?
-Te and Su?
-Bee keeping?
-Zi and Pa - family thing?
-- Mi and graphical expressions?
+In the previous example Ch was able to draw on his home knowledge of games and game culture.
+This section widens focus to also examine the intersection of GDP and of non-gaming experiences.
 As we explored in previous chapters, the ability to design graphics, audio assets, design levels, can be incorporate other personally meaningful narrative elements into created games can be engaging and sustain motivation [papert, roque, kafai etc].

-However, incorporating familiar or personally meaningful elements can involve challenges including that of unrealistic expectations based on previous game playing experiences.

-This section explores findings on personal expression of users using GDPs.
 It also deepens key tensions identified in the _design chapter_.
-Namely,

-LIST THEM
+Namely;

+- incorporating familiar or personally meaningful elements can involve challenges including that of unrealistic expectations based on previous game playing experiences
+- list others

 <!-- NOTE - CROSS OVER WITH PREVIOUS CHAPTER?
 PROBABLY DESIGN
 (may need to move?)
 Just create a summary here.